You are here

 - Adult Day Center and the Rehab Services building (connected to the hospital) where outpatients go for Physical, Occupational and Speech therapies, Cardiac Rehab Phase II and Pulmonary Rehab

 The 250-bed hospital employs about 1,200 individuals, and has more than 300 physicians and dentists on staff, plus an additional 200 volunteers.

-U.S. News & World Report ranked Gottlieb Memorial Hospital as high-performing in two specialties, orthopaedics and urology.
+U.S. News & World Report rated Gottlieb Memorial Hospital as high-performing in four specialties: geriatrics, neurology & neurosurgery, orthopaedics and urology.
 Learn more about our rankings for Gottlieb and Loyola University Medical Center.

 Great Medical Care Near You